decoalitie/desering.org/en/testtafel.md

 		<h3>Contact</h3>

 		<p>
-      You can place a reservation through the forms of the TestTafels listed above.
+      You can place a reservation through <a href="https://forms.gle/TeX1BLrY88k3dHG77" target="_blank">our reservation form</a>.
 For any other questions you can reach us at <a href="mailto:testtafel@desering.org">testtafel@desering.org</a>
     </p>

     <p>